 Here is a quick summary if you’re wondering how do credit cards work:

 - First, you find a credit card.
-You may receive an offer in the mail, hear about one on a blog (my favorite is the Chase Sapphire Preferred), on a recent flight (many airlines promote their credit cards on flights), and so on.
+You may receive an offer in the mail, hear about one on a blog (my favorite is the card_name), on a recent flight (many airlines promote their credit cards on flights), and so on.